 Though some of these things might seem very obvious on paper, they are often forgotten about in practice.
 If you are a parent of a teenager who is suffering from bipolar disorder, realize that even your seemingly small actions can have a lasting impact on their lives.

-Because a lot of parents struggle to empathize with what their teenager with bipolar disorder may be experiencing, they can easily grow frustrated with the ways in which they are behaving.
-But rather than simply throwing your hands in the air and given up, it is usually much better to take a step back from the situation, take a deep breath, and think deeply about your specific words and actions.
+Because a lot of parents struggle to empathize with what their teenager with bipolar disorder may be experiencing, they can easily grow frustrated with how they are behaving.
+But rather than simply throwing your hands in the air and giving up, it is usually much better to take a step back from the situation, take a deep breath, and think deeply about your specific words and actions.

 Your words can have a lasting impact on your teenager, and because of this, it is important to try to choose them carefully.
 There are a number of common phrases employed by parents who are frustrated with their teenagers that are neither factually accurate nor productive:

 Having bipolar disorder is difficult, and your teen is going to need your help.
+Knowing how to help a teen with bipolar disorder is as simple as supporting them.
 Love and support can go a lot further than expressions of ridicule and disappointment.

 Having bipolar disorder does not mean that you cannot still accomplish great things.
 Albert Einstein, for example, is someone who has been retroactively diagnosed with bipolar disorder.
 He and numerous others with the condition have done a wide variety of incredible things.